AhmadKA14/Leads-Tracker/README.md

 # Leads-Tracker
-A simple chrome extension to save tabs or any text using HTML and CSS.
+A simple chrome extension to save tabs or any text built using Javascript, HTML, and CSS.